 A growing popularity trend in the public eye

 In the following chart, we used a Python script to load Google search terms data from a freely available source.

 We can see that the two job roles have yet another commonality.
 The kindred professions have witnessed a similar popularity trend in recent years, an explosive one for that matter.

 By the way, if you’ve ever wondered, Google trends data comes from unbiased samples of individual search engine queries — anonymised, categorised and grouped geographically to measure public interest in particular topics.
 A great enhancement of this data has been released in 2016, making sentiment across all subject categories available in real time.
 I happen to have years of experience leveraging that data.

-Data Analysts vs. Data Scientists – Conclusion
+Data Analyst vs Data Scientist – Conclusion